adleywd/VideoCombining/README.md

 ## Usage

-1. Select or drop a folder with videos.
+1. Select or drop a folder containing your video files.
+2. Choose your desired function:
+    *   **Combine by Aspect Ratio**: Leave the checkbox unchecked.
+The application will group videos with the same aspect ratio and combine each group into a separate file.
+    *   **Merge All Videos**: Check the "Merge all videos into a single file" checkbox.
+This will combine all videos into one file, preserving their original aspect ratios with black borders.
-2. Click the "Process Videos" button to start the processing.
+3. Click the "Process Videos" button to start.
-3. The application will generate a combined folder with the combined videos by aspect ratio.
+4. A `Combined` folder will be created in the source directory containing the output video(s).

 ## Features

-- Supports processing videos in a folder.
+- **Two Combining Modes**:
-- Generates a combined folder with the combined videos by aspect ratio.
+  - Combine videos by aspect ratio into separate files.
+  - Merge all videos in a folder into a single file.
+- **Aspect Ratio Preservation**: Keeps the original aspect ratio of all videos when merging by adding padding (black bars).
-- Displays a progress bar to show the progress of the processing.
+- **Progress Reporting**: Displays a progress bar and status updates during processing.
+- **Temp File Management**: Includes an option to automatically delete temporary files after processing.

 ## Limitations

+- The application currently only processes `.mp4` files.
-- The application assumes that the videos are in the same folder.
+- It assumes all videos to be processed are in the same folder.

 ## Contributing